Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 By nature, these birds are social and very confident.
 For small birds, they seem to have large personalities.

-Bold, active, and outgoing, they chatter on and on talking about only God knows what.
+Bold, active, and outgoing, they chatter on and on, talking about only God knowing what.
 They maintain active communication with their flock and are famous for their phenomenal talking ability.

 They can get possessive over their enclosures when not in the wild.
 So it’s best to be careful when handling them.

-It’s advisable to create a bond with two monk parakeets in separate cages if you intend to introduce another monk parakeet or another species of bird to the one you already have.
+It’s advisable to create a bond with two monk parakeets in separate cages if you intend to introduce another monk parakeet or bird species to the one you already have.

-Some of them may avoid your bird due to shock; others may not.
+Some may avoid your bird due to shock; others may not.
 You don’t want to find out how that would end.

 Adult monks come in bright green on the back, wings, and head.
-The bird’s most prominent feature is the cheeks, gray breast, and throat, which duplicates Colonial-era Quaker clothing and how the bird got its common name.
+The bird’s most prominent features are the cheeks, gray breast, and throat, duplicating Colonial-era Quaker clothing and how the bird got its common name.

-They possess beautiful blue flight feathers, and a luminous green imbues on the underside of their tails.
+They possess beautiful blue flight feathers and luminous green imbues on the underside of their tails.
 They have grey feet and horn-colored beaks.
 In retrospect, they look like a fine cockatiel.

 One popular result of this program, known as the blue hybrid Quaker parrot, was created in the early 2000s.
 Albino, lutino, cinnamon, and pies Quakers have also been developed by breeders.

 Males and females look like carbon copies.
-Like all monomorphic bird species, the one way to know the sex of your bird is through surgery or DNA sexing.
+Like all monomorphic bird species, the one way to know the sex of your bird is through surgery or DNA sex.

-Although it is easy to become fascinated with these sweet little birds and they’re low-priced, be careful before getting yourself one.
+Although it is easy to become fascinated with these sweet little birds, they’re low-priced, so be careful before getting one.

 Since monk parakeets can adapt very well to different climates, they are still illegal to keep in some parts of the United States.